wp-plugins/leenkme/readme.txt

 Yes, there is now a GUI interface for this in the main leenk.me settings, but if you can still use your own custom URL shortener by using the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 2.0.3 =
+* Fixed typo in two places with incorrect PHP blockcode, causing leenk.me to not activate for users with at least PHP version 5.3.13 (and above)
+* Fixed bug with ampersand symbols being converted to an HTML entities
+* Fixed leenk.me publish action priority

 = 2.0.2 =
 * Fixed bug causing some users to not have a URL in Twitter
 * Fixed bug causing some users to have interpreted HTML characters in Twitter